RedlionEster/Habit-Tracker-App/README.md

 2. Use the arrow keys on your keyboard to choose from the following options:

-   * Create a New Habit: Add a new habit to track.
+   * Create a New Habit: Add a new habit to track (the count will start on 0).
    * Increment Habit: Mark your habit as completed for the current period.
    * Reset Habit: Reset the progress of an existing habit.
    * Analyse Habits: Review your habit tracking data.